Change the Way You Fight

 Many times all our partners really need is to know that they matter, that they are important.

-“I’m grateful for you” or “I still choose you” will go a long way when our partner is feeling unloved, unheard, or unseen.
+“I’m grateful for you” or “I still choose you” will go a long way when our partner is feeling unloved, unheard, or unseen after a fight.